 Sometimes an activity is presented as a sporting activity, but its real nature is entertainment, social, personal gain or commercial.

-DIA considers a bona fide sport to be one where the activity, club or organisation;
+The Department of Internal Affairs considers a bona fide sport to be one where the activity, club or Organisation:

-An incorporated organisation will usually find it easier to meet these criteria than an unincorporated group.
-Grassroots is not permitted to fund either dress or training uniforms.
-Playing uniforms are allowable, and they must remain the property of the club.
+An incorporated Organisation will usually find it easier to meet these criteria than an unincorporated group.